opposition politician, sentenced to 14 years in prison

-Godparent: Margarete Bause,, member of the German Bundestag
+Godparent: Roger Nordmann, member of the Swiss National Council; earlier - Margarete Bause, member of the German Bundestag

-Mikalai Statkevich is a veteran opposition politician and former political prisoner.
-He was arrested on May 31, 2020 on his way to an election picket by presidential nominee Sviatlana Tsikhanouskaya.
+Mikalai Statkevich is a veteran opposition politician and a former political prisoner.
+He was arrested on May 31, 2020, on his way to an election picket by presidential nominee Sviatlana Tsikhanouskaya.
 He was later sentenced to 15 days of administrative detention.
-On June 15, he stood another trial and received another 15 days.
+On June 15, 2020, he stood another trial and received another 15 days.

-On June 30, Statkevich was to be released after 30 days in detention, but the night before, Statkevich's wife Maryna Adamovich received a phone call from an investigator saying that the politician was suspected of committing a crime under Part 1 of Art.
-342 of the Criminal Code ("Organization or participation in group actions that grossly violate public order").
-He was transferred to pre-trial detention center No. 1 in Minsk.
+On June 30, Statkevich was to be released after 30 days in detention, but the night before, Statkevich's wife Maryna Adamovich received a phone call from an investigator saying that the politician was suspected of committing a crime under Part 1 of Article 342 of the Criminal Code (Organization of or participation in group actions grossly disrupting public order).

-On December 15, Statkevich faced new charges of “plotting riots” (Art 13, Part 2 of Art.
-293 of the Criminal Code).
+On December 15, Statkevich faced new charges of “plotting riots” (under Part 2-13 of Article 293 of the Criminal Code).

-On December 14, 2021, Mikalai Statkevich was charged under Part 1 of Art.
-293 of the Criminal Code (organization of mass riots) and sentenced to 14 years in a maximum security prison.
+On December 14, 2021, Mikalai Statkevich was charged under Part 1 of Article 293 of the Criminal Code (Organization of mass riots) and sentenced to 14 years in a maximum-security penal colony.